enigmampc/integration-tests/README.md

     cd integration-tests/integration-tests
     ```

-    Note: Inside `integration-tests/integration-tests/` so when `local_init.bash` will create the `../build/` directory it won't pollute the parent directory of `integration-tests/` which is probably `$HOME/projects`.
+    Note: We clone to `integration-tests/integration-tests/` so when we run `local_init.bash` and it'll create the `../build/` directory it won't pollute the parent directory of `integration-tests/` which is probably `$HOME/projects`.

 2. Clone [docker-environment](https://github.com/enigmampc/docker-environment) elsewhere in your computer: